akramalex/DietDive/README.md

 ### About page

-* The About page is a simple page to inform site users all about DietDive.
+* The About page is a simple page that informs site users about DietDive.

-* It consists of about content, an image, and the date edited (from the about DB table).
+* It consists of the about content, an image, and the date edited (from the About DB table).

-* The contents of the about page can be edited with a UI from the admin area.
+* The contents of the About page can be edited via a UI in the admin area.

 ![](static/images/about-1.jpg)
 ![](static/images/about-2.jpg)